Gabemedia/nukeworld/nukeworld/README.md

 - Ensured all components have proper navigation options to improve user flow
 - Added confirmation dialog for the "Delete All" functionality to prevent accidental data loss

+### Version 0.1.7.5 (2024-01-22)
+- Added ESC key functionality to return to Main Menu from anywhere in the game
+- Implemented global keyboard event handling in App.vue
+- Added cleanup of event listeners when component unmounts
+- Ensured ESC key only triggers navigation when not already on Main Menu
+- Fixed LvlPopUp not showing up when leveling up
+- Improved level-up rewards system using existing Vuex actions
+- Added visual feedback for health increase on level up
+- Centralized level-up popup handling in GameWorld.vue
+- Enhanced popup UI with better visuals and animations

 ## Getting Started
 To get started with NukeWorld, follow these steps: